aws-solutions/media-services-application-mapper/docs/INSTALL.md

 The CloudFormation templates distributed for MSAM include a root template that installs the complete solution into a single region.
 The root template nests and deploys the existing five templates automatically.

-If you need to upgrade your installation from the individual templates to the root template, see this note below about migrating your DynamoDB tables.

 `https://solutions-reference.s3.amazonaws.com/aws-media-services-application-mapper/latest/aws-media-services-application-mapper-release.template`

+If you need to upgrade your installation from the individual templates to the root template, see this note below about the [migration tool](#dynamodb-table-migration-tool).

 #### Input Parameters